Workato is powerful enough to break things

 Most Workato environments grow fast and become ungovernable just as fast

-Workato's low-code recipe builder makes it easy for a motivated ops person to connect Salesforce, NetSuite, Slack, and a dozen other tools in a weekend.
-That speed is real - and it creates a specific failure mode: recipes multiply without naming conventions, error notifications go to one person's email, and conditional logic gets duplicated across fifteen recipes instead of centralized in a callable recipe.
-When that one person leaves, or when a connector update changes a field mapping, the whole web starts misfiring silently.
-Jobs fail, records go out of sync, and the team loses trust in the data before anyone realizes automation is the culprit.
+Workato's low-code recipe builder lets a motivated ops person connect Salesforce, NetSuite, Slack, and a dozen other tools in a weekend.
+That speed creates a specific failure mode: recipes multiply without naming conventions, error notifications go to one person's email, and conditional logic gets duplicated across fifteen recipes instead of centralized in a callable recipe.
+When that person leaves or a connector update changes a field mapping, the whole web misfires silently, and the team loses trust in the data before anyone realizes automation is the culprit.

-Revenue Institute comes in either at the start of a Workato rollout or after the environment has already grown past what the internal team can confidently manage.
-We audit existing recipes for logic debt, consolidate redundant flows, build a proper folder and tagging structure, set up centralized error handling through Workato's job report and alert features, and then build net-new automations the right way - callable recipes for shared logic, lookup tables for reference data, and staged testing before anything touches production.
+Revenue Institute comes in at the start of a Workato rollout or after the environment outgrows what the internal team can manage.
+We audit existing recipes for logic debt, consolidate redundant flows, build a folder and tagging structure, set up centralized error handling, and build net-new automations the right way - callable recipes for shared logic, lookup tables for reference data, and staged testing before anything touches production.

 What we build inside your Workato environment